DeckOfPandas/deckofpandas.github.io/README.md

 ### Initial setup for first local build
 * `git clone` repo
 * `cd` repo_folder
+* `bundle install` to install list of gems in Gemfile
 * `npm install` to install list of node packages in packages.json

 ### Then